Axway-API-Management-Plus/MFA_Auth_Directory_Lookup/example/configureAndExecute.md

 5. Log into the API Gateway Manager (https://HOST:8090), navigate to the Traffic Monitor, and review the policy execution and MFA steps.

+## Additional Things to Try

+Once this is working, you may wish to try creating SAML or JWT tokens using the attributes you looked up.
+When gathering user attributes, often they can be reused across multiple resoures.
+You can also try setting up a cache store, lookup, and retrieve policy set using the collected attributes.

 ## API Management Version Compatibility
 This artefact was successfully tested for the following versions:
 - V7.5.3